eslickjr/ggBicycles/README.md

   - [License](#license)
   - [Questions](#questions)
   ## Installation
   They would need to download the file and type npm install and then type npm run dev.
-This would allow them to access the localhost or they could use the website https://flahlesportfolio.netlify.app/ to access my active website.
+This would allow them to access the localhost or they could use the website https://goldengrovebicycles.com to access their active website.
   ## Usage
-  You can just follow the links in the navbar to view my portfolio, about, contact, or resume, and retreive the desired information.
-If on the portfolio page, you can click view project to be directed to that git repository.
-You can use the contact page to reach out to me.
-My github is linked in the footer.
+  You can just follow the links in the navbar to view the landing page, about, or to book an appointment.
+You can use the contact information in the footer to reach out to Golden Grove with any questions.
   ## Contribution
   N/A.
   ## Test